 - Chemical contaminants

 - Displacement of native habitat types with noxious weeds

 - Erosion

-- Consult with the Environmental Specialist before work begins. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Consult with the Environmental Specialist before work begins. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.

 Minimize Disturbance: